INTENSIVE OUTPATIENT REHAB PROGRAMS

-We offer a range of dynamic and experiential programming that provides the client with a foundation for successful rebuilding.
+We offer a range of dynamic programming that provides the client with a foundation for a successful and sober life.

 Our outpatient rehab programs don’t simply address the addiction but considers the whole person.
 This includes intensive work for the mind, body, and spirit.